ballerina-platform/module-ballerina-auth/README.md

   [![GitHub issues](https://img.shields.io/github/issues/ballerina-platform/ballerina-standard-library/module/auth.svg?label=Open%20Issues)](https://github.com/ballerina-platform/ballerina-standard-library/labels/module%2Fauth)
   [![codecov](https://codecov.io/gh/ballerina-platform/module-ballerina-auth/branch/master/graph/badge.svg)](https://codecov.io/gh/ballerina-platform/module-ballerina-auth)

-This module provides a framework for authentication/authorization based on the Basic Authentication scheme specified in [RFC 7617](https://datatracker.ietf.org/doc/html/rfc7617).
+This library provides a framework for authentication/authorization based on the Basic Authentication scheme specified in [RFC 7617](https://datatracker.ietf.org/doc/html/rfc7617).

 The Basic Authentication scheme transmits credentials as user-id/password pairs encoded using Base64.
 This scheme is not considered to be a secure method of user authentication unless used in conjunction with some external secure system such as TLS as the user ID and password are passed over the network as cleartext.

-The Ballerina `auth` module facilitates auth providers that are to be used by the clients and listeners of different protocol connectors.
+The Ballerina `auth` library facilitates auth providers that are to be used by the clients and listeners of different protocol connectors.

 ### Listener File User Store Basic Auth Provider